kasamachenkaow/parameterized-unit-tests-helper/README.md

 # parameterized-unit-tests-helper
-This module is to help writing javascript unit testing in the parameterized way currently supports only `mocha` but planned to suport more js test frameworks
+This module is to help writing javascript unit testing in the parameterized way currently supports only `mocha` but planned to support more javascript test frameworks

 ### install
 ```